Today’s Topic: Setting Goals the Best Way for Your Athlete

 *P.S. is there such thing as too many goals?
 I feel like she has a book here, sticky there, paper sheet somewhere else, etc.

 Amazing question, mom, which is why I brought it here.
-I’m sure a lot of kids can relate to this.
-A lot of adults can relate to this.
-A lot of perfectionists actually stop setting goals because you don’t want to fall short.
-I talked to plenty of kids in my one-on-one practice.
-I’m like, “What’s your dream?”
-And they’re like, “Oh, I don’t know.
-Maybe go … ” They have these little, tiny, maybe-ish, wishy washy, sort of short-term goals that they can kind of share with me.
-I’m like, “Okay, you’re afraid of setting goals because you’re afraid of failing.”
-They’re like “Yeah, pretty much.”
+I’m sure a lot of kids can relate to this, and a lot of adults can relate to this.
+Perfectionists actually stop setting goals because they don’t want to fall short.
+I talk to plenty of kids in my one-on-one practice.
+I ask, “What’s your dream?”
+And they usually respond, “Oh, I don’t know.
+Maybe … ” They have these little, tiny, maybe-ish, wishy washy, short-term goals that they share with me.
+I say, “Okay, you’re afraid of setting goals because you’re afraid of failing.”
+The common response to that is, “Yeah, pretty much.”

 Setting Goals that Don’t Satisfy When Reached

-I’ve been there, because there’s a couple of downsides to setting goals.
-You can reach your goal and still not be happy because the goal, like the outward things in life, are not the things that make you happy.
+There are a couple of downsides to setting goals, I’ve been there.
+You can reach your goal and still not be happy because the goal, like the outward things in life, is not the thing that makes you happy.
 I can vouch for that.

 Setting Goals Are Not Enough to Make Us Happy

 Goals in and of themselves are not enough to make us happy.
-A lot of the time when we set goals, we expect when I reach my goal then I’ll be happy.
-Okay, so there’s a couple of flaws in that thinking.
-First of all, you might not reach your goal, because life happens, which we’ll talk about here, or you might reach your goal and you might not be happy, so then there’s other stuff going on.
+Often, when we set goals, we expect when we reach that goal then we’ll be happy.
+So there are a couple of flaws in that thinking.
+First of all, you might not reach your goal because life happens.
+On the other hand, you might reach your goal and you might not be happy, so then there’s other stuff going on.

-We can’t put all our eggs in the goal basket, but you guys who are members know that I am a huge fan of goals.
-I like to have a 90-day goal, like a vision or an overarching goal.
+We can’t put all of our eggs in the goal basket, but our members know that I am a huge fan of goals.
+I like to have a 90-day goal, a vision or an overarching goal.
 We look back on my previous 90 days, see what’s flowing, what’s flopping, what’s thriving, what’s struggling, and we go in and reflect.

-Then, set a new intention for my next 90 days.
-If you guys want to download that, I have a little, like a format that I use for that.
-You can go to here and grab that 90-day goal action planner.
-Grab that.
-Then, you can do your own reflecting.
+Then it’s time to set a new intention for my next 90 days.
+If you want to download that, I have a format I use for that.
+You can go here and grab that 90-day goal action planner.
+Grab that and you can do your own reflecting.

 Vision Boards Go a Long Way

-I also have a big, beautiful vision board right above my desk that has pictures of nice-looking house, and a pool, and a beautiful bathroom.
-But then, those are just a couple of pictures.
-Then, I also have things like trust, and feeling good, and pure happiness, and best friends.
-It’s this thing that inspires me.
+I also have a big, beautiful vision board right above my desk that has pictures of nice-looking house, a pool, and a beautiful bathroom.
+Those are just a couple of pictures.
+I also have things like trust, feeling good, pure happiness, and best friends.
+These are the things that inspire me.

 It would be really cool to have a pool.
 And guess what, you guys?
 I put this pool on my vision board a year and a half ago, and as of next month, I will have a pool.
 These things subconsciously keep you moving in a certain direction.

-If you heard my podcast last time, or my Facebook live video last time, I talked about my process to going back and getting my master’s degree, but it started with this weird little cutout on my vision board.
+If you heard my podcast, or my Facebook live video last time, I talked about my process of going back and getting my master’s degree.
+It started with this weird little cutout on my vision board.
 That started with a goal.

 Give Yourself Permission to Dream

-I put this out, and then it just it kind of like lines me up in a direction that I’m like, “Well, what would that be like to take one class,” you know?
+I put this out and it lines me up in a direction of, “Well, what would that be like to take one class?”
 Or, “Gosh, how would one end up with a swimming pool?”
-You know, those sorts of things just start to kind of swim around like, “What might it be like to compete level 10 gymnastics, or go to that college, or whatever it is.”
+Those sorts of things just start to swim around like, “What might it be like to compete level 10 gymnastics, or go to that college?”

-You give yourself permission to dream.
-Then, things kind of start lining up.
-But, it’s not enough to be like, “I want things” or, “I want outcomes,” because there’s got to be something filling your heart up in the meantime so that you can stay the path and stay the course.
+Give yourself permission to dream, then things start lining up.
+However, it’s not enough to just want things, want outcomes, because there has to be something filling your heart up in the meantime so you can stay the path and stay the course.

 Setting Goals Keep you Focused

-The thing about goals is that it’s not actually about reaching the goals that is the point.
-It’s not the reason why I have you guys post goals every week.
-It’s because it funnels your focus, and your energy, and your motivation, and your effort in a certain direction.
-If you are trying to make five vaults this week, and your coach is not taking you to vault, you’re more likely to go, “Hey, coach.
-Can you we go to vault?”
-They might say, “No,” right?
-But, you’re more likely to do the things that are going to get you there.
-You might go, “Hey, while we’re doing floor, could I do a couple of vault drills right here, because it’s right where the setup is?”
+Reaching the goals isn’t the point of setting them; it’s not the reason why I have you guys post goals every week.
+Setting goals funnels your focus, your energy, motivation, and your effort in a certain direction.

+If you are trying to make five vaults this week, and your coach is not taking you to vault, you’re more likely to go, “Hey, coach, can we go to vault?”
+They might say no, but you’re more likely to do the things that are going to get you there.
+You might ask, “Hey, while we’re doing floor, could I do a couple of vault drills right here because it’s right where the setup is?”

-It gets you lined up with that intention.
+This gets you lined up with that intention.
 You will have a better chance of reaching it.
-It doesn’t necessarily that you’re going to.
-It doesn’t mean that I’m going to have the exact white farmhouse that’s on my vision board, but it does get me thinking about, “What can I do that’ll move me in that direction?
-Today, what little thing can I do?
+It doesn’t necessarily mean that you’re going to.
+It doesn’t mean that I’m going to have the exact white farmhouse that’s on my vision board, but it does get me thinking about what I can do that will move me in that direction, thinking about what little things I can do.
 Can I ask the coach?
-All right, coach said no. I tried my best.
-Maybe I’ll visualize for today.
-I’ll visualize five.
+Coach says no, at least I tried my best.
+Maybe I’ll visualize instead.
 I’ll do something that can get me moving in that direction.
-I will tumble on floor with the intention of getting my punching stronger so that I can go and punch the board better tomorrow.”
+I will tumble on floor with the intention of getting my punching stronger so that I can go and punch the board better tomorrow.

 Whatever it is, it gets you thinking about it, and it gets you moving in that direction.